tpsatish95/file_indexer/README.md

 - talk about bonus question
 - assumes the path is relative to app's path
 -  instruction to interact_with_api (install urllib)
+- point to large and small data
+- clear words and download words

 # License